grannycart/grannycart.github.io/notes-on-grannycart-pages.md

 ## Things to do
-* [ ] does the directory structure go in the root dir? or in _data?
+* [X] does the directory structure go in the root dir? or in _data?
-	* how does a subdirectory work?
+	* directory structure goes in the root dir, only the menu.yml (index.md content) config goes in _data
+	* if you forget, just look at the about page structure

 ## index / home page
 * It appears text in index.md is ignored by nostyleplease.